-During the six months ended June 30, 2012, the Company issued common stock and warrants and obtained net cash proceeds in the aggregate of \$4,387,895.
+During the nine months ended September 30, 2012, the Company issued common stock and warrants and obtained net cash proceeds in the aggregate of \$4,387,894.
 In addition, \$1,925,000 in previously issued notes were exchanged for common stock and warrants (see Note 6).
 The Company expects that cash used in operations will increase significantly over the next several years and it is the Company's intent to raise additional capital to complete the development and commercialization of its current product candidates through equity or debt financing.
 There can be no assurance that such funds, if available at all, can be obtained on terms reasonable to the Company.
-If the Company is unsuccessful in raising additional capital it will need to reduce costs and operations substantially.
+If the Company is unsuccessful in raising additional capital it will need to reduce costs and may be required to reduce or cease operations.